ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.8.rst

      removed in 2.12.
 If you need the old behavior switch to ``FactCache.first_order_merge()`` instead.

-* Supporting file-backed caching via self.cache is deprecated and will be removed in Ansible 2.12.
+* Supporting file-backed caching through self.cache is deprecated and will be removed in Ansible 2.12.
 If you maintain an inventory plugin, update it to use ``self._cache`` as a dictionary.
 For implementation details, see the :ref:`developer guide on inventory plugins<inventory_plugin_caching>`.